Rhidian12/Integrian2D/README.md

 # Integrian2D

 ## Features
-- Fully functional math library, supporting Mat
+- Fully functional math library, supporting Matrices, Points, Vectors, Lines, Triangles, Circles, Rectangles and more!
-- Fully supported Navmesh generation, Behaviour trees and finite state machines
+- Fully supported Navmesh generation, Behaviour trees and Finite State Machines, which can be used with each other.
-- Texture rendering using OpenGL and SDL2
+- Fast Texture and basic shape rendering
-- Keyboard, Mouse and GameController input supported
+- Keyboard, Mouse and GameController input supported through an InputManager which supports Axes and Commands.
-- Particle Systems using Textures or Colours
+- Particle Systems using Textures or plain colours.
 - (Binary) file reader and writer fully supported
-- Automatic resource management
+- Automatic Scene, Texture and GameObject management.
-- Multi-threaded transforms
+- Multi-threaded transforms to optimize recalculation of world information.
-- Easy-to-use thread manager
+- Easy-to-use thread pool / manager.
 - Fully supported Audio system using SDL2
 - Fully supported Event Queue

 ## Requirements
-- C++17
+- C++17 - A lot of the utilities use C++17 functionality

+## Future features
+- Physics Engine
+- UI System
+- More pre-made Components

 ## Documentation
 ### Guide on how to create a basic scene and render a Texture